lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The messages that can be used by SCHC F/R are the following

-* SCHC Fragment: A data unit that carries a subset of a SCHC Packet from the sender to the receiver.
+* SCHC Fragment: A data unit that carries a piece of a SCHC Packet from the sender to the receiver.

 * SCHC ACK: An acknowledgement for fragmentation.
 This message is used by the receiver to report to the sender on the success of reception of a set of SCHC Fragments.